PitkinCounty/GDAL-TIF-Compressor/README.md

 ### Future Development
 This section is used to document requests for additional features and/or bug fixes.
 # * confirm that GDAL_Libraries are embeded in this .jar executable
-*Recursive Option
+* Recursive Option
-*Review “file exists” logic.
+* Review “file exists” logic.
 We could ask the user?
 * Implement ‘Cancel’ functionality while loop is running
 * Option to open output directory upon completion
 * Add some compression statistics to Log
 * When input directory is set, we can count number of TIFF files, then use that number to estimate total time required, and make decisions about warning the user

-Final State: Application is stable and available on PCIN including clear documentation Is there a way to embed the GDAL python (or java) commands in our code?
-Such that deploying the GDAL_Translator does not require any prerequisites?